Table of Contents

 Tipping Movers Bottom Line

-Tipping movers is customary but not required.
+Yes, you should tip movers if they do a good job, as tipping movers is customary.
+However, it's not required, so if they didn't meet your expectations you don't have to dip.
 That means you should plan on tipping if you received good service, but it’s not quite as crucial as in other service sector jobs.
 If you believe that the service you received from the movers is adequate or above what you expected, it’s polite to offer a tip.
 But, if you are dissatisfied with the service, withholding the tip may be appropriate.

 Movers have a demanding job, and those who put in the effort deserve fair compensation.
 That being said, some companies are more professional and cautious with your belongings than others.
 If you feel the service you experienced was not deserving of a bonus, you don’t have to tip.